 New at Nina in Chianti: The Tenuta degli Dei winery by Tommaso Cavalli!

-I am always on the lookout for new wineries and exciting wines from the Chianti Classico region.
-I've been hearing and reading about the wines of Tommaso Cavalli from time to time and have even tasted a sip or two.
+I'm always on the hunt for new wineries and exciting wines from Chianti Classico.
+For a while now, I've occasionally heard about, read about, and even tasted a sip or two of Tommaso Cavalli's wines.
 And yes, Tommaso Cavalli is the son of the famous fashion designer Roberto Cavalli.
-And yes, the wines that Tommaso makes are excellent.
-And yes, the time has come: the outstanding wines from Tenuta degli Dei with the illustrious Cavalli name are now also available to buy in the online store !
+And yes, the wines Tommaso makes are excellent.
+And yes, the time has finally come: you can now buy the amazing wines from Tenuta degli Dei, with that famous Cavalli name, right here in our online shop!

 Tenuta degli Dei

-In the fermentation cellar, Tommaso explains to me the philosophy and approach to the wines of his winery
+In the fermentation cellar, Tommaso explains his winery's philosophy and approach to winemaking.

-The Tenuta degli Dei is an estate in the small village of San Leolino in Panzano in Chianti - below the Romanesque church of the same name - covering an area of around 70 hectares.
-Once you pass the entrance gate to the Tenuta, you reach the buildings of the Tenuta degli Dei via a narrow road that winds gently between paddocks, llama enclosures and vineyards.
+Tenuta degli Dei is an estate located in the small village of San Leolino in Panzano in Chianti, nestled below the Romanesque church of the same name, covering about 70 hectares.
+Once you pass through the entrance gate to the Tenuta, a narrow road gently winds its way between horse paddocks, llama enclosures, and vineyards, leading you to the estate's buildings.

-The name actually means something like "estate of God".
-This is perhaps not least due to the fact that the wine cellar and the vinification rooms are not located directly on the grounds of the Tenuta, but within the walls of the Romanesque church of San Leolino.
-The wine cellar, which can be opened with a key about the size of an A4 sheet of paper, is an ancient vault full of oak barrels in which the red treasures mature.
-And the room in which the steel tanks, vibrating consoles and the like are housed is also adjacent to the church, wall to wall.
+The name actually means something like 'God's Estate'.
+This might be because the wine cellar and winemaking rooms aren't directly on the estate grounds, but actually inside the walls of the Romanesque church of San Leolino.
+The wine cellar, which you open with a key about the size of an A4 sheet, is an ancient vaulted space, packed with oak barrels where the red treasures mature.
+And even the room where the steel tanks, riddling racks, and all that stuff live is right next to the church walls.

-With a smile on his lips, Tommaso says: "This way, we can also hear the reading from the Holy Scriptures when we harvest the grapes."
-And so it is that Cavalli's wines have nothing less than divine assistance in their creation.
+With a smile, Tommaso says: 'This way, when we're harvesting grapes, we can also hear the readings from the Holy Scripture.'
+And that's how Cavalli's wines get nothing less than divine assistance right from the start.

 Cavalli Tenuta degli Dei

-Red wines with style from a family with style!
+Stylish red wines from a family with style!

-The Cavalli family's range includes a total of three red wines: Two IGTs and a Chianti Classico.
-The first is the young, fresh Le Redini Toscana Rosso IGT - a cuvée made from 90 percent Merlot and 10 percent Alicante, which matures for ten months in barriques and a further six months in the bottle.
+The Cavalli family's collection features three red wines in total: two IGTs and one Chianti Classico.
+First up is the young, fresh Le Redini Toscana Rosso IGT – a blend of 90 percent Merlot and 10 percent Alicante, which ages for ten months in barriques and another six months in the bottle.

-This is joined by the rather fuller Cavalli Toscana Rosso IGT - a blend of Cabernet Sauvignon, Cabernet Franc and Petit Verdot.
-This wine matures for 18 months in oak barrels and then another twelve months in the bottle.
-With regard to these two wines, it is perhaps worth mentioning that only international grape varieties are grown at Tenuta degli Dei.
+Then there's the fuller-bodied Cavalli Toscana Rosso IGT – a blend of Cabernet Sauvignon, Cabernet Franc, and Petit Verdot.
+This wine ages for 18 months in oak barrels and then another twelve months in the bottle.
+It's worth mentioning that only international grape varieties grow at Tenuta degli Dei for these two wines.

-Connoisseurs of Chianti Classico will immediately interject: Yes, but how can there be a "real" Cavalli Chianti Classico without Sangiovese?
-Because you need at least 80 percent Sangiovese for that.
-Quite simply, Tommaso Cavalli has leased his own Sangiovese vineyard nearby, the grapes from which are used for Cavalli's Forcole Chianti Classico.
-The results are quite impressive - they win international awards, receive good ratings at wine tastings and are enjoyed all over the world.
-And not just because of the good name...
+Chianti Classico connoisseurs might immediately ask: 'But how can there be a 'real' Cavalli Chianti Classico without Sangiovese?
+You need at least 80 percent Sangiovese for that!'
+It's simple: Tommaso Cavalli has leased his own Sangiovese vineyard nearby, and those grapes are used for Cavalli's Forcole Chianti Classico.
+The results are pretty impressive – they win international awards, get great reviews at wine tastings, and are enjoyed all over the world.
+And not just because of the famous name, either...

-With divine blessing, you could say, as the cellar is located directly under the church of San Leolino
+You could say it has a divine blessing, as the cellar is right under the San Leolino church.

-When you hear the name Cavalli, you immediately think of the extravagant creations of fashion designer Roberto Cavalli.
-He himself is considered an Italian style icon.
-But the name Cavalli stands for much more: for example, the successful trotting horses that his son Tommaso breeds on the Tenuta degli Dei estate.
+When you hear the name Cavalli, you naturally think of fashion designer Roberto Cavalli's extravagant creations.
+He's considered an Italian style icon himself.
+But the Cavalli name stands for even more: for example, the successful trotters that son Tommaso breeds on the Tenuta degli Dei estate.

-Or for the precious grappa, which is made from the company's own grapes.
-Or for the famous Roberto Cavalli vodka, which is a must at every jet-set party.
-Cavalli also stands for the new Ginarte, which is refined with herbs from Tuscany.
-And last but not least: for some years now, the name Cavalli has also been synonymous with top wines from the Chianti Classico!
+Or for the precious grappa made from their own grapes.
+Or for the famous Roberto Cavalli Vodka, a must-have at any jet-set party.
+Cavalli also stands for the new Ginarte, which is refined with Tuscan herbs.
+And last but not least: for several years now, the Cavalli name has also been synonymous with top-notch Chianti Classico wines!

-The Cavallis are simply a family with a sense of good taste and good business...
+The Cavallis are simply a family with a knack for good taste and good business...

 Back